belovetech/gator/README.md

     go run . agg         # Aggregate the RSS feeds

     go run . feeds       # List all feeds

+    go run . follow      # Follow a feed

+    go run . following   # List the feeds you are following
 ```

 ### Prerequisites